Factorizations of diffeomorphisms of compact surfaces with boundary: Introduction

-In Section \ref{sec_d} we use these results to address the question of under what conditions various isotopy classes of curves on a surface can be shown not to appear as Dehn twists in any positive factorization of a given monodromy.
-We obtain various necessary conditions under certain assumptions on the monodromy.
+In Section~\ref{sec_d} we use these results to address the question of under what conditions various isotopy classes of curves on a surface can be shown not to appear as Dehn twists in any positive factorization of a given monodromy.
+We obtain various necessary conditions under certain assumptions on the monodromy, culminating in Theorem~\ref{thm_nested}.

-Finally, in Section \ref{sec_e}, we construct explicit examples of open book decompositions which support Stein fillable contact structures yet whose monodromies have no positive factorizations.
+Finally, in Section~\ref{sec_e}, we construct explicit examples of open book decompositions for an infinite family of 3-manifolds which support Stein fillable contact structures yet whose monodromies have no positive factorizations.
 For the construction we demonstrate a method of modifying a certain mapping class group relation (the lantern relation) into an `immersed' configuration, which we then use to modify certain open books with positively factored monodromies (which therefore support Stein fillable contact manifolds) into stabilization-equivalent open books (which support the same contact structures) whose monodromies now have non-trivial negative twisting.
 We then apply the methods developed in the previous sections to show that in fact this negative twisting is essential.

-As this work was being written, Baker, Etnyre, and Van Horn-Morris \cite{bev} were able to construct similar examples of non-positive open books supporting Stein fillable contact structures, all of which use the same surface, $\pg_{2,1}$, involved in our construction.
+As this paper was being written, Baker, Etnyre, and Van Horn-Morris \cite{bev} were able to construct similar examples of non-positive open books supporting Stein fillable contact structures, all of which use the same surface, $\pg_{2,1}$, involved in our construction.
 Their method for demonstrating non-positivity is on the one hand substantially shorter, but on the other is quite restrictive, being entirely specific to this surface, and also requiring complete knowledge of the Stein fillings of the contact manifold in question, which is known only for a small class of contact manifolds.

-We would like to thank Danny Calegari for many helpful comments on a previous version of this paper, and Rob Kirby for his support and encouragement throughout the much extended period over which it was completed.
-A revision was done while at the Max Planck Institute for Mathematics.
+We would like to thank Danny Calegari for many helpful comments on a previous version of this paper, Rob Kirby for his support and encouragement throughout the much extended period over which it was completed, and the referee for many helpful suggestions and comments.
+We would also like to acknowledge the support and hospitality of the Max Planck Institute for Mathematics.